ricgu8086/ollama_demo/Readme.md

 # About

-This repository shows how to use open source LLMs in local, leaning on Ollama.
+This repository shows how to use open source **LLMs in local**, leaning on Ollama.
-Ollama is an inference server that makes it very easy to use many different LLMs.
+**Ollama is an inference server** that makes it very easy to use many different LLMs.
 We can use it both as a CLI tool or as a library in a python script.

-Here we will use the Microsoft's Phi 3 model, a very powerful Small Language Model (SML) that takes only 2.2 Gb of disk and can run in laptops with no GPU.
+Here we will use the **Microsoft's Phi 3 model**, a very powerful Small Language Model (**SML**) that takes only 2.2 Gb of disk and can run in laptops with no GPU.

 # Requirements